California hate crime up 31% in 2020, led by anti-Black bias

 Overall hate crimes increased from 1,015 to 1,330 last year, while the number of victims increased 23%, from 1,247 to 1,536.
 Black people account for 6.5% of the state’s population of nearly 40 million people but were victims in 30% of all hate crimes — 456 overall, up 87% from the previous year.

 “What we see from these reports is what we have seen and felt all year — we are in the midst of a racial justice reckoning in this country.
-It’s multi-faceted and it cannot be solved overnight.”
+It’s multi-faceted, and it cannot be solved overnight.”
 Attorney General Rob Bonta said.

 California saw some of the largest protests following the murder of George Floyd by a Minneapolis police officer.
 And it also saw a surge in attacks on people of Asian descent following the emergence of the coronavirus in China.